olivemi/Quadratic-Equation-Analysis/README.md

 Going back on this project I came across an idea of remaking it into a from app, with an interactive interface and pictures of the solutions

 ## Feedback
-Created by [@olivemi] - feel free to leave feedback!
+Feel free to leave feedback!